Wurielle/izabela-desktop/guides/gctts.md

 ![image](https://user-images.githubusercontent.com/15323067/137848375-bd6811dd-fa22-46a5-81d7-a6c744af37fd.png)

 * Sign in with your primary gmail account
-* You'll lang on a page with several steps you need to complete in order to create your Google Cloud account
+* You'll land on a page with several steps you need to complete in order to create your Google Cloud account
 * **Step 1** - Select your country then select "Personal Project" as description then continue:

 ![image](https://user-images.githubusercontent.com/15323067/137991353-5bde8a49-eae9-4f02-afef-1d3db6daa822.png)